zeroluck/docs/sources/reference/oxAuth/oxauth-config.md

 * `uid`: a valid user id
 * `displayName`: a previously chosen display name for the Gluu Server User Interface
 * `givenName`: a previously given user name
-* `sn`: the familiy name of the user.
+* `sn`: the family name of the user.
 This feature has not been tested yet.
 * `mail`: a stored email address for this user

 ```